transparency-dev/trillian-tessera/storage/mysql/DESIGN.md

 #### `Checkpoint`

+A single row that records the current published checkpoint.

+#### `TreeState`

-A single row that records the current state of the log.
-Updated after every sequence + integration.
+A single row that records the current state of the tree.
+Updated after every integration.

 #### `Subtree`